 For Delta, the next step is connecting travel data to social data.
 “The traveler bound for a new location, in this scenario, would then receive details about whether contacts in their social-media milieu have been to that destination before,” the report states.
 That would open the door to personalized travel tips and recommendations.

-social media-based service—Hilton Suggests—allows mobile-equipped customers to ask questions or provide feedback as well as letting the hotel chain scan social chatter for any problems
+media-based service—Hilton Suggests—allows mobile-equipped customers to ask questions or provide feedback as well as letting the hotel chain scan social chatter for any problems that might

 Marriott executives indicated that the release of its check-in app last August has freed up staff to provide higher-level service.